ButlerLogic/action-autotag/README.md

 1. `tagname` will be empty if no tag was created, or it will be the value of the new tag.
 1. `tagsha`: The SHA of the new tag.
 1. `taguri`: The URI/URL of the new tag reference.
+1. `tagmessage`: The messge applied to the tag reference (this is what shows up on the tag screen on Github).
 1. `version` will be the version attribute found in the `package.json` file.